EMERGE-Agency/wuhcag-json/README.md

-WCAG/WUHCAG 2.0 JSON
+Web Content Accessibility Guidelines (WCAG) 2.0 JSON
 ===============

 The WCAG 2.0 guidelines in JSON format.
-This special release of the WCAG Guidelines has been supplemented with content from the [Wuhcag.com checklist](https://www.wuhcag.com/wcag-checklist/).
-We added this content because it is much easier to understand than the docs as is.
+This special release of the WCAG Guidelines in JSON format has been supplemented with content from the [Wuhcag.com checklist](https://www.wuhcag.com/wcag-checklist/) courtesy of [Luke McGrath](https://www.wuhcag.com/about/).

 You will find the JSON file in `dist/wcag.json` along with a minified version here `dist/wcag.min.json`